 By Carla Anderson

 The Affordable Care Act includes some provisions unique to Native Americans and Alaska Natives (NA/AN).
-NA/AN individuals may enroll through the marketplace throughout the year; the March 31 enrollment deadline does not apply.
+NA/AN individuals may enroll through the marketplace throughout the year.
 In addition, an individual who is a member of recognized tribe or who is eligible to receive care through the federal Indian Health Service may be exempted from the individual mandate.

 Parnell is also opposed to expanding the Medicaid program.
 He rejected an expansion in late 2013, saying the Alaska wouldn’t be able to afford the program if the federal government were ever to cut funding.
 (The federal government will pay 100 percent of Medicaid expansion through 2016 and 90 percent through 2020.)
 In January, Democrats proposed legislation to expand Medicaid, and they included a provision to return to the current eligibility standards if federal funding drops below 90 percent.
 Even with that safeguard, the bill is a long shot to pass the Republican-controlled legislature.